ZechCodesYT/rss-discord-bot/README.md

 This is a simple bot that monitors RSS feeds and announces when new items show up in the feeds.

+## Live Stream

+Watch the video of me building this bot start to finish on [YouTube!!!](https://youtu.be/RCAJie1rmvU?t=1741)

 ## Running

 Create a file named `token.secret` and put your Discord bot token in that file.
 Next run the following commands: